Fast food future? Las Vegas Taco Bell dumps dine-in

 It’s a “grab and go” location that features two drive-thru lanes — one exclusively for delivery drivers — and no dining room.
 It’s smaller than most Taco Bell locations, and efficiency is a huge factor in how it serves customers.

 The Diversified Restaurant Group opened the restaurant about a month ago, and Chief Operating Officer Todd Kelly said sales have picked up each week since the store’s debut.
-It’s just off Interstate 15 in the northern part of the Las Vegas valley, a snug fit between a Panda Express and an Enterprise Rent-a-Car business across from the Cannery Casino & Hotel on Craig Road.
-The neighborhood is a mix of industrial and residential, with a restaurant row that is rapidly growing.
+It’s just off Interstate 15 in the northern part of the Las Vegas valley in a neighborhood that mixes industrial and residential.

 It’s a little strange to walk in and find no tables, but one of the biggest lessons from the COVID-19 pandemic was that a dining room isn’t an absolute necessity.